23caterpie/Tract/README.md

 TODO:
 * Add Open Census support.
-* Support Tracts with different input and output types.
-  - Maybe add an interface for passing contexts that can be optionally implemented.
+* Maybe add an interface for passing contexts that can be optionally implemented.
 Would allow for request lifetime metrics.
 * Focus on ease of use.
   - look into simplifying the external api.
-* Remove need for InputGenerator.